 In the figure above, A is the angle of the prism.

-- As per Snell’s law, light traveling from a rarer medium to a denser medium bends towards the normal, and vice versa.
+- As per Snell’s law, light travelling from a rarer medium to a denser medium bends towards the normal, and vice versa.
 Glass is denser than air, and thus, when a ray of light falls on the surface of the prism, it bends towards the normal.
 According to the diagram, ray PE falls on the surface of the prism and bends towards the normal NE.

-- Then, while moving from the glass to air, the emergent ray FS bends away from the normal.
+- Then, while moving from the glass to the air, the emergent ray FS bends away from the normal.